 If the candidate has a research project and/or a specific area of training and/or Singapore supervisor in mind, this should be stated in the application.
 Otherwise it will be assumed that the candidate will participate in the preexisting activities of the host institution.

-- The host institution will work with the application to complete the processes, both within the hospital and with the Ministry of Health, to gain the necessary approvals for the attachment.
+The host institution will complete the application process including obtaining approvals from the hospital and the Ministry of Health for the successful candidate.

-- The successful fellow is expected to start the Fellowship within 12 months of acceptance into the programme, barring unforeseen regulatory delays.
+The successful fellow is expected to start the Fellowship within twelve (12) months of acceptance into the program, barring any unforeseen regulatory delays.

-Professor Feng was a pioneer researcher and he was strongly supportive of research activity by all Rheumatologists.
-Therefore, as part of this Fellowship, the SSR offers additional support for conference attendance and paper publication.
+Professor Feng was a pioneer researcher who was strongly supportive of research activity by all rheumatologists.
+Therefore, this Fellowship will offer in addition: